-Here’s a quick “behind the scenes” video to help you prep for your next video shoot.
-Plus, common on-camera mistakes that can be a challenge to fix in the edit!
+Here’s a quick “behind the scenes” video to help you prepare for your next video shoot, and help you avoid common on-camera mistakes that can be a challenge to fix when editing your video!

-If you are doing it all – remember to take production notes i.e. photograph your set, lighting set-up, camera placement/marks (I use clear packaging tape to mark off the carpet, duct tape can leave adhesive marks).
-Take voice notes if you are too busy to write (Evernote works well for this).
+If you are doing it all yourself, remember to take production notes.
+Photograph your film set, lighting set-up, camera placement and the marks on the floor where you stand (I use clear packaging tape to mark off the carpet, duct tape can leave adhesive marks).
+Record voice notes if you are too busy to write (Evernote works well for this).

 - What went really well?